BuildOnViction/docs/docs/whitepaper.md

 follow the way of formalization in the recent works in the literature like  [Cardano](#Cardano2017) and  [here](#Pass2017) and here [here](#PassCrypto2017).
-In particular, we recall the following concepts and definitions that were presented in [Cardano](#Cardano2017) and adapt them to the context of Tomochain.
+In particular, we recall the following concepts and definitions that were presented in [Cardano](#Cardano2017) and adapt them to the context of TomoChain.

 ### Time, Slots, Epoch {#time-slots-epoch .unnumbered}
 As previously described, ideally, each epoch is divided into 900 block time, that is called block slot.
 Only one block can be created in a slot.
 We assume that there is a roughly synchronized clock that allows for masternodes to learn the current slot.
 This simplification will effectively permit masternodes to execute the signing and validation process of the PoSV consensus, where each masternode must collectively create a block to the current slot.
-For more simplification, each slot $sl_r$ is accessed by an integer $r \in \{1, 2, ...990\}$, and suppose that the real time window that corresponds to each slot has the following properties, which are similar to what are specified in [Cardano](#Cardano2017).
+For more simplification, each slot $sl_r$ is accessed by an integer $r \in \{1, 2, ...900\}$, and suppose that the real time window that corresponds to each slot has the following properties, which are similar to what are specified in [Cardano](#Cardano2017).

 1. Every masternode can determine the index of the current slot based on the current time and ”any discrepancies between parties’ local time are insignificant in comparison with the length of time represented by a slot” [Cardano](#Cardano2017)

 2. The amount of a slot time is sufficient to guarantee that any message transmitted by an honest party at the beginning of the time window will be received by any other honest party by the end of that time window.
-While this assumption similar to [Cardano](#Cardano2017), Tomochain requires it in order for a block creator to propagate its created block to the corresponding block verifier to ensure that the block is signed by both the masternodes before the next block creator builds another block on top of it.
+While this assumption similar to [Cardano](#Cardano2017), TomoChain requires it in order for a block creator to propagate its created block to the corresponding block verifier to ensure that the block is signed by both the masternodes before the next block creator builds another block on top of it.

-As mentioned in Section [TomochainOverview](#Sec:MasternodeDesign), in our setting, we assume that the fixed collection of $m$ (99) masternodes
+As mentioned in Section [TomochainOverview](#Sec:MasternodeDesign), in our setting, we assume that the fixed collection of $m$ (150) masternodes
 $V_1, V_2, ...., V_m$ interact throughout the protocol.
 For each $V_i$ a public/private key pair ($pk_i$,$sk_i$) for a prescribed signature scheme, ideally ECDSA, is generated.
 Furthermore, we assume that the public keys $pk_1$,..,$pk_m$ of the masternodes are distributed and known by all of them (that means a masternode knows all public keys of other nodes).
 Some notable definitions of the blockchain concepts are defined following the notation in [here](#Garay2015).